 MOBI-AIR: Accounting for MOBility in AIR pollution exposure estimates in studies on long-term health effects

 Background.
-Large scale epidemiological studies investigating long-term health effects of air pollution can typically only consider the residential locations of the participants, thereby ignoring the space-time activity patterns that likely influence total exposure.
-People are mobile and can be exposed to considerably different levels of air pollution or air pollution mixtures when inside vs. outside, commuting, recreating, or working.
-Neglecting these mechanisms in exposure assessment may lead to incorrect distributions of exposure over the population which may lead to incorrect exposure health relations in epidemiological studies.
+Large scale epidemiological studies investigating long-term health effects of air pollution typically only consider the residential locations of the participants, ignoring the space-time activity patterns that likely influence total exposure.
+Neglecting mobility patterns in exposure assessment may lead to incorrect exposure distributions and bias in downstream exposure response relations.
 The main aim of this study is to assess whether more sophisticated estimates of individual exposure, considering population mobility, decreases the bias in health studies.

 Methods.
 We developed a modelling framework combining the space-time mapping of pollution and activity-based mobility simulation of individuals.
 Our framework contains: a) an activity schedule generator to express the type, location and duration of an individual's activity as a function of their profile defined by e.g. age, gender or occupation, b) a spatial context generator ― providing the location (home, work, leisure) or travel mode (car, bicycle, on foot) of an individual during a particular activity, and c) an exposure estimator ― combining the spatial contexts for each activity with air pollution concentrations at corresponding times.
 The modelling framework will be applied for exposure assessment of large cohorts in the Netherlands and Switzerland.